 To protect those who risk their lives every day, Rosenbauer planned its new fire truck with an eye on functional safety.
 The globally renowned manufacturer wants to prevent the possibility that embedded electronics and software might unexpectedly fail during a potentially life-critical operation or daily patrols.

-“The Rosenbauer RT is the first electrically powered fire truck and provides state-of-the-art technology for firefighters all over the world,” says Michael Friedmann, Head of Group Strategy, Innovation and Marketing at Rosenbauer.
-“To think about the term ‘safety’ comprehensively, we worked with an expert in functional safety: our long-term partner TTControl provided the vehicle electronics and supported our project team along the entire safety process.
+“The Rosenbauer RT is the first electrically powered fire truck and provides state-of-the-art technology for firefighters all over the world,” says Markus Schachner, Vice President of Product Development at Rosenbauer.
+“To think about the term 'safety' comprehensively, we worked with an expert in functional safety: our long-term partner TTControl provided the vehicle electronics and supported our project team along the entire safety process.
 Together we were able to implement the content required for the successful certification of the entire vehicle according to ISO 26262.”